craftercms/kubernetes-deployments/authoring/cluster/README.md

 ## Update the cluster nodes

+**IMPORTANT:** These steps are mainly for making minor configuration updates.
+If you need to upgrade the Crafter CMS images to a new version, please follow the *Upgrade to a new version of Crafter CMS* section

 1. `cd nodes`
 2. Run `kubectl apply -k`.
 The containers are not automatically terminated.
 3. Terminate one container so that a new container with the updated deployment changes is created.